Caroline Kampfraath

 In works such as Dead Dogs Envelope and A Day in the Woods, you explore the suffocating effects of modern communication and the erosion of childhood innocence.
 How do you balance the raw emotional weight of these themes with the conceptual rigor of sculptural form, ensuring that the works remain both visceral and intellectually charged?

 Through my use of materials.
 Materials that, at first glance, seem contradictory to the subject matter.
 In A Day in the Woods, aluminium cans are hard and clear, the wax faces almost transparent.
 The contrast between the materials, the translucency of the glass and the highlighting of elements such as the skull give the conceptual a tangible emotion.
-In Dead Dogs Envelope, this becomes tangible through the subject matter and also through the materials: fragile porcelain plaster casts of otherwise cuddly dogs, a hard envelope that is normally made of soft paper.
+In Dead Dogs Envelope, this becomes tangible through the subject matter and also through the materials: fragile porcelain plaster casts of otherwise cuddly dogs, an aluminium envelope.
 The envelope is no longer a personal gesture; its form has now been imposed from outside.
 The fragile trust is gone.
-(It is easier to take things away than to get them back)?.

 Many of your pieces oscillate between the intimate and the monumental, from carved bark stumps inscribed with lovers’ initials to baroque installations like The Trees Weep upon Us, We’ll be Fossils by Then.
 Could you speak about scale as an expressive tool in your practice, how the shift from small, intimate gestures to immersive environments changes the register of meaning for the viewer?